-- 2.1.1 The 'need' that exists for new power generating infrastructure, such as the proposed Boston Alternative Energy Facility ('the Facility'), is confirmed in the National Policy Statements (NPS) for energy infrastructure that were designated by the Secretary of State for the Department for Business, Energy and Industrial Strategy (BEIS) (then the Department of Energy and Climate Change) in July 2011.
-These NPS form the primary basis for decisions by the Secretary of State on nationally significant energy infrastructure that fall to be considered under the Planning Act 2008. - 2.1.2 The NPS of most direct relevance to the Facility are EN-1 Overarching National Policy Statement for Energy) and EN-3 (National Policy Statement for Renewable Energy) (DECC, 2011a; 2011b). - 2.1.3 NPS EN-1 and EN3 establish an urgent and substantial need for new energy generation infrastructure, with the desire for it to be renewable or low carbon, to achieve climate change targets established and made legally-binding under the Climate Change Act 2008.
+- 2.1.1 The 'need' that exists for new power generating infrastructure, such as the proposed Facility, is confirmed in the National Policy Statements (NPSs) for energy infrastructure.
+The relevant NPSs were designated by the Secretary of State for the Department for Business, Energy and Industrial Strategy (BEIS) (then the Department of Energy and Climate Change (DECC)) in July 2011.
+These NPS form the primary basis for decisions by the Secretary of State on nationally significant energy infrastructure to be considered under the Planning Act 2008. - 2.1.2 The NPSs of most direct relevance to the Facility are EN-1 (Overarching NPS for Energy) and EN-3 (NPS for Renewable Energy) (DECC, 2011a; 2011b). - 2.1.3 NPSs EN-1 and EN3 establish an urgent and substantial need for new energy generation infrastructure, with the desire for it to be renewable or low carbon, to achieve climate change targets established and made legally-binding under the Climate Change Act 2008.